 Immediate vs. Future Payment

-The most meaningful difference is transactions completed with a debit card are immediately charged to a checking account.
+The most meaningful difference is transactions completed with a debit card are immediately charged to a savings or checking account.
 Credit card charges are charged to a credit account that is paid back over time.
 This is why debit cards are often called check cards since the amount is immediately deducted from a checking account.

-If the funds aren’t available in the checking account, or if the charge will exceed the credit card’s available credit, the charge will be declined.
+If the funds aren’t available in the checking or savings account, or if the charge will exceed the credit card’s available credit, the charge will be declined.
 Some banks and credit card companies also impose a penalty fee on consumers who try to make such charges.

 Qualify for Debit, Credit Cards